risk-first/website/Estimates.md

  - I can deliver a project in very short order by building a bunch of screens that _do nothing_ (accruing _stunning_ levels of [Implementation Risk](Feature-Risk#implementation-risk) as I go).
  - Or, by assuming a lottery win, the project's budget is fine.
 (Although I would have _huge_ [Funding Risk](Scarcity-Risk#funding-risk) because _what are the chances of winning the lottery?_)
- - Brooks' Law (see the diagram above) contradicts this by saying you can't trade budget for deadlines:
+ - Brooks' Law (see the diagram above) contradicts the iron triangle by saying you can't trade budget for deadlines:

 > "Brooks' law is an observation about software project management according to which 'adding human resources to a late software project makes it later'. - [Brooks Law, _Wikipedia_](https://en.wikipedia.org/wiki/Brooks_law)